Ginden/blinkstick-node-v2/README.md

   - Exposed `AnimationBuilder` class for building animations
 - Removed lots of low-level or unnecessary methods
 - Added subclasses `BlinkStickSync` and `BlinkStickAsync` for sync and async APIs and future specialization
-  - Likely future specialization will be `BlinkStickProSync` and `BlinkStickProAsync`, as the Pro device seems to have lots of unusual features
+  - Future specializations will likely be `BlinkStickProSync` and `BlinkStickProAsync`, as the Pro device seems to have lots of unusual features

 **BREAKING CHANGES**:

 - Restored original return types of several methods
 - No `string` when dealing with low-level data - use `Buffer` instead, we assume that you know what you are doing

-### Devices
+## Devices

 If you want to gift or buy me a BlinkStick device for testing purposes, please email me.